 Does the Career Center place me in a job?

-The CDC is not a placement office.
+The Career Center is not a placement office.
 Here at the Career Center, we empower students to develop the skills, resources, contacts and materials they need to find and secure the position they desire.
 We aim for all positions to be advertised to the undergraduate student body through YUCL, so that everyone gets a fair shot at applying for a position of interest for which they qualify.
 We do conduct employer outreach and encourage organizations to recruit YU students, and we post those opportunities on YUCL.
 We also host panels, forums, and career fairs to connect students with potential employers.

 What is an informational interview and how do I get one?Please see our handout on informational interviewing and how to network:Informational interviews are conversations with professionals in a field you are considering.
 A counselor at the Career Center can help connect you with such a professional through our database called YU InfoLink.
 You must first schedule an appointment with a counselor to review the guidelines of conducting these interviews before we will provide you with the contact information of the professional.
 For more about informational interviewing, see our tip sheet:Informational Interviewing Tip Sheet